Introduction to Taxable Jackpots

 If the attendant leaves, they typically unlock the slot machine beforehand to allow the player to continue betting while waiting for the slot attendant to return.

 The most important thing to remember about winning a jackpot is to make sure you’ve brought your government-issued I.D.
-If you don’t have it, then you cannot receive a taxable jackpot.
+If you don’t have it, you cannot receive a taxable jackpot.

 Other Articles from Professor Slots